You are currently on Hearing Direct UK

 Also, we supply essential everyday items to improve your quality of life as well as the hard of hearing necessities needed to maintain an independent lifestyle.
 This includes:

 We believe you'd also be keen to explore: Wireless TV Headphones For The Hard Of Hearing

 This one is down to power.

 Hearing aid batteries are not solely powerful enough to offer an adequate or substantial Bluetooth service.
-Whilst they more than do the job for the most powerful hearing aids with the latest features, they are unable to accommodate for a full implementation of Bluetooth.
+They more than do the job for the most powerful hearing aids with the latest features.
+Unfortunately, they are unable to accommodate for a full implementation of Bluetooth.

-This entry was posted in Amplified Telephones, Hearing Aids, Hearing Information, News, TV Headphones, Wireless TV Listeners and tagged hearing aids, Bluetooth Hearing Aids, Hearing loss, USA on 13th August 2018 by Gary.
+This entry was posted in Wireless TV Listeners, TV Headphones and tagged USA, Hearing loss, Bluetooth Hearing Aids, hearing aids, tv headphones, Product review on 13th August 2018 by Stuart Cantebury.

 ← Previous Post

 Get special offers, product launches and events.

 ©2020 - Hearing Direct - All Rights Reserved